wjordan/puma-fork_eval/README.md

     fork_eval -e 'ARGV.clear; require "irb"; IRB.start'

+## Advanced configuration

+### Different user running `puma` server

+By default the socket path used to connect the `fork_eval` script to the Puma process is in a directory only accessible to the current OS user ([`$XDG_RUNTIME_DIR`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables)), which means that the Puma server needs to run as the same user as the user running `fork_eval` to connect properly.
+To run `fork_eval` across separate users, set `FORK_EVAL_SOCKET` environment variable to a different path accessible by both users.

+### Multiple `puma` servers

+Because the default socket path is static, multiple `puma` servers won't be able to start with the `fork_eval` plugin enabled.
+To support multiple servers, set `FORK_EVAL_SOCKET` environment variable to a custom path (e.g., `$XDG_RUNTIME_DIR/fork_eval_2.sock`) when starting the Puma server, and set the same custom environment variable when running the `fork_eval` command.

+## Security

+NOTE: the use of `eval` indicates some security risk.
+Any user with access to the socket can run Ruby code that can access a copy of Puma and the loaded application.

+The default socket path is in a directory only accessible to the current OS user ([`$XDG_RUNTIME_DIR`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables)).
+Whether this is secure enough depends on your own environment and security requirements.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.